 Isn't mathematics wonderful?

-Question: what is the relationship between the volume of a cone and half a sphere (a hemisphere).
+Question: what is the relationship between the volume of a cone and half a sphere (a hemisphere)?

 What about their surface areas?

-But the same idea does not work for the cone.
+No, it does not work for the cone.